 - 5'x10' Martial Arts Mat

 - Same material used for full size mats

 - 5’x10′ (152.4 cm x 304.8 cm) 4.64 Square meters of mat

 - Made in the USA

 These are all the jazz lately.
-Roll-out mats are slowly but surely taking over from puzzle mats.
-Just as puzzle tatami mat did from the old school Judo ones which never really fit together tightly.
+While Dollamur mats can’t match FUJI for gyms because they’re made for transport and home for easy installation these roll-out mats are slowly but surely taking over from puzzle mats.
+Just as the puzzle tatami mat did from the old school Judo ones which never really fit together tightly.
 Once again, like with the folding ones, these mats are perfect for both temporary and permanent use.

 These mats are really compact once they’re rolled up and are extremely easy to set up.
 It makes deep cleaning of the academy really easy, as you can reach beneath the mat surface whenever you want to.
 For a more permanent solution, you get rollout mats, roll them out and stick them together with mat tape.

 These Dollamur mats that come in rollout form are 1.25” thick which makes them perfect for BJJ.
 As an added bonus, they’re really light and require no strength to set up.
 They also boast state of the art antimicrobial surface that guarantees germ-free training.